 First, take a deep breath.
-Next, let’s stop stress dead in its tracks — or at least find some ways to cope with it better.
+Next, let’s stop stress in its tracks — or at least find some ways to cope with it.

 One of the best ways to do this?
 Strategize your meals.
-Food is one of the foundations for how we feel — good or bad — or, at the very least, gives us the energy to feel.
-With that in mind, we created a one-day meal plan for resetting through your gut.
+Food is one of the main foundations for how we feel — good or bad — or, at the very least, gives us the energy to feel.
+With that in mind, we’re listing out stress-busting foods to help reset through your gut.

 Starting your day with avocado toast is Instagram-worthy and good for anxiety.

-Research has shown that B vitamins can reduce work-related stress and provide a better quality of life, which we’re all about.
-On the flip side, a deficiency in vitamin B is linked to mood disorders like anxiety and depression.
+One 2010 study showed that B vitamins can reduce perceived stress and improve general health.
+On the flip side, another small 2012 study showed that a deficiency in vitamin B is linked to mood conditions like anxiety and depression.

 Try: One of these next-level avocado toast recipes with whole-grain bread.

-Eat plain Greek yogurt as part of your stress-free day.
+Eat Greek yogurt with live active cultures as part of your lower stress day.

-One study found that people prone to chronic stress who consumed probiotic yogurt daily had reduced symptoms and were better able to cope.
+One small 2014 study found that people prone to chronic stress who consumed probiotic yogurt daily had reduced symptoms and were better able to cope.

-Try: Make a simple on-the-go smoothie with blueberries (see below) for bonus points.
+Try: Make a simple on-the-go smoothie with blueberries (more on those below) for bonus points.

 These tiny superfoods are rich in antioxidants and vitamin C — great news for you, bad news for anxiety.

-Try: Adding blueberries to your morning smoothie, eating them as a snack paired with a small handful of nuts, or trying one of these 56 healthy blueberry recipes.
+Try: adding blueberries to your morning smoothie, eating them as a snack paired with a small handful of nuts, or trying one of these healthy blueberry recipes.

 Popeye was onto something.
-This leafy green is also good for reducing anxiety.
+This leafy green may be good for reducing anxiety.
 Spinach is high in magnesium and B vitamins, two contenders in the fight against stress.